Senior Natural Resources Scientist/Project Manager

 - Devises new approaches and alternative solutions.

-- Assembles technical data and writes reports and permit applications including applications to the USACE.
+- Assembles technical data and writes reports and permit applications including applications to the Galveston District U.S. Army Corps of Engineers and possibly other Districts.

 - Monitors, coordinates and/or provides direction on quality control efforts within area of responsibility.

-- Prepare scopes of work and fee proposals for mid-sized and complex work efforts.
-Support and initiate business development efforts for larger, more complex efforts.
+- Prepare scopes of work and cost proposals for simple to mid-sized work efforts.
+Support business development efforts for larger, more complex efforts.
+Supports Project Directors.

-- May manage projects.
+- Will manage projects or tasks.
 Directs project team and client compliance with contract terms and monitors subcontractors' compliance with contractual commitments.
 Prepares project work plan, scope, schedule and budget, and communicates these to project team members; monitors/manages project production for compliance with schedule, budget and quality objectives.
 Monitors reports and schedules to ensure appropriate charging of manhours, costs and expenses to projects, and to communicate project progress/status to senior management.

 - Performs such other duties as the supervisor may from time to time deem necessary.